vapoursynth/bestsource/README.md

 *extrahwframes*: The number of additional frames to allocate when *hwdevice* is set.
 The number required is unknowable and found through trial and error.
 The default may be too high or too low.
 FFmpeg unfortunately is this badly designed.

 *timecodes*: Writes a timecode v2 file with all frame times to the file if specified.
-Note that this option can produce EXTREMELY INVALID TIMECODE FILES due to performing no additional processing or check on the timestamps reported by FFmpeg.
-It is common for transport streams and other containers to have unknown values (shows up as large negative values) and discontinuous timestamps.
+Note that this option will produce an error if any frame has an unknown timestamp which would result in an invalid timecode file.

 *start_number*: The first number of image sequences.